Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 When you create a Node.js app, by default, it's going to use `hostingstart.html` as the default document unless you configure it to look for a different file.
 You can use a JavaScript file to configure your default document.

-Create a file called index.js in the root folder of your site and add the following content.
+Create a file called index.js in the root folder of your app and add the following content.

 ``` Node
 var express = require('express');